Stefanough/SFA_BLG/source/notes/middleman.html.markdown

         - photos
         - about
     - front page with just latest updates
+    -
+articles and notes that are really pretty when rendered and really human readable when viewed in pure markup.

 #### Plan for notes page:
 * main notes page will have links to differente subject (Ruby, Rails, Sql, Vim, Etc...)